qkost/raiders-of-the-lost-dice/Encounters/15 Early Underdark.md

 >
 Eight pallbearers carry
 The queen across the floor.

 Three true, five false
 protect her hoard.

+Her gifts to her children
+reveal the chosen.

 She weaves her shroud
 For those that move

 To make sure that
 They move no more.
 >